 As a non-profit organization we donate the net proceeds from the Tour to educational and horticultural projects or to community gardens.
-This year's beneficiaries will be:
+This year's beneficiaries are:

-2013 Ticket OutletsTicket books are on sale at the following locations for $18 each.
+2014 Ticket OutletsTicket books will be on sale at the end of May at the following locations for $18 each.

 Admiral Metropolitan Market

 2320 42nd Ave SW

 9701 15th Ave NW